-Dwarf Neon Rainbowfish (Melanotaenia praecox) Fish Species Profile
+Dwarf Neon Rainbowfish (Melanotaenia praecox) Species Profile & Care Guide

 The Dwarf Neon Rainbowfish is a small, peaceful, intelligent, beautiful and above all, spirited fish.
 If kept healthy and happy, these fish will always be active and enjoyable, making them a great addition to any community tank.